 Popular nearby attractions: Honeymoon Lake, Sunwapta Falls

-Location: 77 km south from Jasper along Icefields Parkway (156 km from Lake Louise)
+Location: 77 km south of Jasper along Icefields Parkway (156 km from Lake Louise)

 Amenities: outhouse, shelter, drinking water